 [ ] Do you use a tool to control the business?

-Common mistakes in financial management of a dealership
+Common mistakes in a dealership's financial management

-Not keeping real control per car.
+Not keeping real control by car.

 Not separating personal and business accounts.